How to Start an LLC in Idaho

 The Certificate of Organization is the document filed with the Idaho Secretary of State that makes your entity official with the state.
 You’ll come across the following information as you fill out the form—remember that this becomes public once you file.

-Include both your registered agent’s name and Idaho address. - Governor of the LLC.
+Include both your registered agent’s name and physical Idaho address (PO boxes are not acceptable).

 The organizer is the person who is filing the form to the state.
 It can be you or another person.